-As a senior, you may be wondering how to apply for Medicaid including the Medicaid application methods that may be available to you and the information that you will be expected to provide.
-These are both valid questions, and it is important to know that the answers will vary slightly, as some Medicaid application methods will not be available in a particular state of residence.
-For more information about the Medicaid application form including how to apply online, in person or over the phone as well as the information you will need to provide, review the sections that have been provided below.
+As a senior, you may be wondering how to apply for Medicaid, the Medicaid application methods available to you and the information that you will need to share.
+These are all valid questions, and it is important to know that the answers can change from state to state, depending on where you live.
+For more information about the Medicaid application form, ways to apply, and the information you will need to provide, read the sections below.

-Before you learn where to apply for Medicaid, it is important to understand the information and potential documentation that you will need to provide to complete an application.
-This is especially important as missing information could delay a Medicaid application or even result in a rejection from the Medicaid program.
-Furthermore, if your Medicaid caseworker asks for any additional information to complete your Medicaid application form, then it is crucial that you provide him or her with whatever he or she asks for, as your application can be denied for failing to cooperate with the Medicaid office.
-Information that may be required on your Medicaid application includes the following:
+Before you learn where to apply for Medicaid, it is important to understand the information and potential documents that you will need to share to complete an application.
+This is especially important given that any missing information could delay your Medicaid application or even cause your application to be rejected.
+Also, if your Medicaid caseworker asks for any additional information and documents to complete your application, then make sure that you provide him or her with whatever he or she asks for because your application can be denied if you don’t cooperate with the Medicaid office.
+The information you may need to include on your Medicaid application is:

 - Proof of age

 - Proof of all verifiable income, assets or resources